 JPC SYSTEMIC PATHOLOGY

 Signalment (JPC# 2593663): An adult male cynomolgus monkey (Macaca fascicularis)

 HISTORY: This monkey developed generalized, acute, multifocal to coalescing, erythematous and vesicular skin lesions and died.

-ETIOLOGIC DIAGNOSIS: Herpesviral dermatitis and cheilitis
+ETIOLOGIC DIAGNOSIS: Herpesviral cheilitis

 CAUSE: Simian varicella virus (Cercopithecine herpesvirus 9)